arnavzambre5555-maker/finterest-bollinger-band/README.md

 ├── trades_log.csv
 └── README.md

-10. Key Notes for Evaluation
+11. Evaluation Notes

-This is not a rule-based Bollinger strategy
+This is not a rule-based Bollinger Bands strategy

-Bollinger Bands are features, not decision rules
+Bollinger indicators are used strictly as features

-ML model is the sole decision engine
+Machine learning is the sole decision engine

 Forward prediction is genuinely out-of-sample

-11. Disclaimer
+12. Disclaimer

-This project is built strictly for academic and competition purposes in accordance with the KSHITIJ 2026 FinStreet problem statement.
+This project is developed solely for academic and competition purposes under the KSHITIJ 2026 FinStreet challenge.
-It is not intended as live trading advice.
+It does not constitute investment advice or a live trading recommendation.